China arrests thousands for 'virus-related crimes' – latest updates

 India reported a record spike of 77,266 coronavirus new infections on Friday, bringing its total to 3.39 million, as cases surged across the country according to data from the federal health ministry.

-This marks the highest single-day caseload in the world every day since Aug.
-7, a Reuters tally showed, with India pegged as the third-most affected country by coronavirus behind only the United States and Brazil.
+This marks the highest single-day caseload in the world every day since August 7, a Reuters tally showed, with India pegged as the third-most affected country by coronavirus behind only the US and Brazil.

 Germany's second wave isn't going away